 A Closer Look: Dr. Tom Harbin’s Trip to Antarctica

-Outside the office, I like to be outdoors, so much so that I serve on the board of the state chapter of The Nature Conservancy to try to preserve our environment.
+Outside of the office, I like to be outdoors.
+I serve on the board of the state chapter of The Nature Conservancy to try to preserve our environment.
 In late 2012, my wife and I went on a three week trip to Antarctica, the seventh continent of the world with the South Pole at its center.

 We went to the Falkland Islands, South Georgia Island and the Antarctic Peninsula itself.
-The only way to see this part of the world is by ship; there are no hotels, towns, or native peoples.
+The only way to see this part of the world is by ship; there aren’t any hotels, towns, or native peoples.
 The only structures are the research stations run by various nations.
-No one owns Antarctica.
-Instead, a treaty adhered to by most of the nations of the world sets forth the rules for this area.
+No country owns Antarctica.
+Instead, a treaty, adhered to by most of the nations of the world, sets forth the rules for this area.

 — Dr. Tom Harbin